Main Characters

 Scooby-Doo!
 Mystery Incorporated:

-Marcie, also known as Hot Dog Water (due to the fact that she sometimes smells like water that hot dogs have been cooked in), is a former enemy and current friend of Velma.
+Marcie, also known as Hot Dog Water, is a former enemy and current friend of Velma.
+In season 1, she's presented as an enemy to Mystery Incorporated.
+During season 2, she briefly replaces Daphne as a member of Mystery Incorporated.
 At one point, she was an operative for Mr. E (part of that time was spent working with Velma), but had to go into hiding after she betrayed Mr. E for Velma.
-She ended up being brutally murdered by Professor Pericles, but in the alternate timeline, she is Velma's best friend, and are both part of a science team that wins the Tri-State Olympiad prize every year.

-She and Velma have a complicated relationship, with some fans considering their relationship with Velma as a potential lesbian relationship.
-She affectionately calls Velma "V" and is in the intro for two episodes of season 2 when she became part of the gang as Daphne's replacement in "Tears of Doom" and "Web of the Dreamweaver."
-Tony confirmed that Velma and Hot Dog Water were intended to be a lesbian couple on June 10, 2020.
+She and Velma have a complicated relationship, with some fans considering them to be romantically interested in each other.
+She affectionately calls Velma "V," and is in the intro for two episodes of season 2 when she became part of the gang as Daphne's replacement in "Tears of Doom" and "Web of the Dreamweaver."
+Tony confirmed that Velma and Hot Dog Water were intended to be a couple on June 10, 2020.

 Voice Actor